-A simple and deliciously moist passionfruit yoghurt cake recipe perfect for morning tea or freezing for snacks and lunchboxes.
+A simple and deliciously moist Easy Passionfruit Yoghurt Cake recipe perfect for morning tea or freezing for snacks and lunchboxes.

 - It's delicious!